Accumulated Government Debt is Treason against All Future Generations

 Public government debt put into its simplest terms is the ability of any national state to meet its payment obligation; and that financial truism, true for even households, is on another level complex, multifarious and filled with treacherous ifs and buts.
 One thing is for certain: the inability for even the smallest nations to meet its debt-load could bring the whole global economy down and lead to another 2008-like crisis.
-On balance, the way to reduce these risks is as simple as reducing public and private debt.
+On balance, the way to reduce these risks is as simple as reducing public and private debt, i.e, the economic solution.
+How it will likely, actually, be done, i.e., the political solution: Financial Repression, where society transfers wealth from savers to debtors.

 Let’s compare this formula to Canada.
 It has little if any trade deficit, an accumulated federal government deficit of over $900 billion, a personal household debt of nearly $2 trillion, a Canadian public pension (CPP+RRQ) surplus of some billions, making its total indebtedness of six or seven trillion.
 Divided by the population of 35 million equals a debt load well over 150 thousand dollars ** per person.
 You can see the difference but both America and Canada are in for an economic shock.
 Our national debt load is unsustainable and it's alarming how fast it is increasing, for instance the Ontario province's alarming growth of debt.

 As far as savings goes, both the Yanks and Canucks do poorly, (Canadians save at over two times the rate of Americans), but in regards to consumer versus production, America has become a complete consumer nation.
 Personal consumption has outstripped its production for the last 30 years.
 A nation must produce more than it consumes to have real savings, that’s a basic fact.
 Consequently, its debt and credit mess is no surprise.
 Well, the sheer amount of it is perhaps surprising.